CanonicalLtd/docs-landscape/en/index.md

 # Introduction to Landscape

-Landscape is a system management tool designed to let you easily manage multiple Ubuntu systems - up to 40,000 with a single Landscape instance:
+Landscape is a system management tool designed to let you easily manage multiple Ubuntu systems.

 ## Systems management

+ * Up to 40,000 machines with a single [manual installation](./landscape-install-manual.md) type instance
  * Manage desktop, server and cloud deployments
  * Group machines using tags, and manage each group separately.
- * Up to 40,000 machines with a single instance
  * Create custom profiles for managing different machine classes
  * Easily install, update and remove software
  * Define policies for automated updates and security patches
  * Configure users and groups
+ * Scriptable API to customise Landscape for your organisation’s needs

  ## Monitor your machines at scale